brown-ccv/ccv-website-content/services/file-storage-and-transfer/brown-storage.md

 <details>
     <summary>Oscar Storage</summary>
     <p>
-        Oscar storage also known as Computational Data Storage is a high-performance data storage system which is accessible from any computer connected to Brown's campus network, or from outside the network via ssh.
+        Oscar storage, also known as Computational Data Storage, is a high-performance data storage system which is accessible from any computer connected to Brown's campus network, or from outside the network via ssh.
 What sets this option apart from the others is that it is directly connected to Brown’s primary supercomputer,